-- The Contractor shall prepare a Construction Transportation Management Plan (CTMP) to reduce traffic and congestion from construction workers around the job site on Geary and Van Ness and to ensure access to parking for the local community.
-CTMP will be submitted to the City (DPW/MTA) for review and approval. - The project will encourage construction workers to use public transportation, bike, or walk to work if possible. - There will also be project-wide programs to encourage car pooling for those who find it necessary to ride in a vehicle.
+- The Contractor shall adhere to the Construction Transportation Management Plan (CTMP) created by HerreroBoldt (Hospital Project GC) to reduce traffic and congestion from construction workers around the job site on Geary and Van Ness and to ensure access to parking for the local community.
+CTMP will be submitted to the City (DPW/MTA) for review and approval. - The project will encourage construction workers to use public transportation, bike, or walk to work if possible. - There will also be project-wide programs to encourage carpooling for those who find -it necessary to ride in a vehicle.
 A shuttle service shall be provided, as needed, to offsite parking areas that have been identified as satellite parking available to the project. - The anticipated truck route for deliveries and excavation off-haul, subject to approval by the San Francisco Metropolitan Transportation Agency (SFMTA).
 Prior to construction, the Contractor shall meet with SFMTA to review sidewalk and parking requirements and construction material staging for each phase of the work. - The Contractor shall provide the city with anticipated truck routes to and from site for the various stages of construction.
-These routes may change in order to minimize traffic impacts. - The Contractor shall make reasonable efforts to limit large truck movements to before 3:30 PM to avoid impeding traffic flow at the PM peak period. - Operations that result in potential queuing or staging of vehicles (e.g. concrete pumping, import/off-haul, material delivery) shall not occur on Post Street from 6:00 a.m. to 8:00 a.m. or after 5:00 p.m. - The Contractor will utilize proper signage and traffic control for deliveries to and from site. - All sidewalk/on-street parking relocation or rerouting plans are subject to review and approval by DPW / SFMTA.
-The Contractor anticipates that parking lanes and sidewalks on the four sides of the project will be required for project use for most of the duration of construction.
-With the review and approval of DPW/SFMTA, the parking lane on Van Ness between Post and Geary is anticipated to be used for pedestrian traffic traveling under a covered and protected walkway.
-On other frontages pedestrian traffic will either be rerouted to avoid the closed sidewalks or walkways provided in the parking lanes, similar to Van Ness Avenue.
+These routes may change in order to minimize traffic impacts. - The Contractor shall make reasonable efforts to limit large truck movements to before 3:30 PM to avoid impeding traffic flow at the PM peak period. - Operations that result in potential queuing or staging of vehicles (e.g. concrete pumping, import/off-haul, material delivery) shall not occur on Geary Street from 6:00 a.m. to 8:00 a.m. or after 5:00 p.m. without approval from SFMTA / DPW. - The Contractor will utilize proper signage and traffic control for deliveries to and from site. - All sidewalk/on-street parking relocation or rerouting plans are subject to review and approval by DPW / SFMTA.
+The Contractor anticipates that parking lanes and sidewalks on three sides of the project (Van Ness Avenue, Geary Street & Cedar Street)

+will be required for project use for most of the duration of construction.
+On other frontages pedestrian traffic will either be rerouted to avoid the closed sidewalks or walkways provided in the parking lanes.
 At different times during the construction, parking lanes and sidewalks will be needed for: staging for concrete pours, staging for erection of steel and erection of curtain-wall and glazing, staging for roofing, and installation of utilities.
 Sidewalks will ultimately be removed and replaced as part of the project.
 Additionally, the Contractor may need to use some additional portions of the parking / bus lanes as needed for safety and logistics.
 See also Public Safety / Site Security section.